-The Deputy Country Representative is a member of the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Africa Regional Team, reports to the OTI Country Representative or designee, and can be based anywhere in the world, but must be available for frequent and possibly long-term temporary duty assignments to Mali.
-The incumbent might also have to live in temporary quarters or in a hotel for indefinite periods until the situation in Mali is stabilized.
-Incumbent must be prepared for uncertainty in regards to the length of time that will be required to remain in Mali.
+The Deputy Country Representative is a member of the Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA)/OTI Middle East (ME) Regional Team, reports to the OTI Country Representative or designee, and can be based anywhere in the world, but must be immediately available for frequent and possibly long-term temporary duty assignments to the Syria region.
+The incumbent may be required to live in temporary quarters or in a hotel in a neighboring country for indefinite periods until the situation in Syria is stabilized.
+The incumbent must be prepared for uncertainty in regards to the length of time that will be required to remain in the Syria region.

-The Deputy Country Representative's principal responsibility is to support the OTI Country Representative in the development, oversight, and management of the DCHA/OTI's Mali country program.
+The Deputy Country Representative's principal responsibility is to support the OTI Country Representative in the development, oversight, and management of the DCHA/OTI's Syria country program.

-The OTI program in Mali will support the larger objectives of the U.S. Government to promote stability and democracy in Mali by providing assistance to support the political transition.
+The OTI Syria program will support the larger objectives of the U.S. Government to promote stability and democracy in Syria by providing assistance to support the political transition.
 In close coordination with the State Department representatives and other USG actors and with consideration of USG priorities, OTI's rapid and targeted programs will address emerging issues and empower local partners potentially to include non-governmental organizations, civil society groups, media outlets, and local and national government offices to reduce or mitigate conflict, increase transparency and accountability, and foster positive political change.